fmenezes/mongodb-atlas-local-extension/README.md

 - **Tag Trigger**: Workflow automatically triggers when a new tag is pushed (e.g., v1.1.0)
 - **Version Extraction**: Automatically extracts version from the git tag
-- **Release Notes**: Extracts changelog from the GitHub release and uses as Docker build argument
 - **Multi-platform**: Builds for both `linux/amd64` and `linux/arm64`
 - **Caching**: Uses GitHub Actions cache for faster builds